What Team Building Activities Work for Executives and Senior Leaders?

 Executive Event Invitation (Understated)

-Keep it under 8 lines.
+Under 8 lines.
 Executives scan, not read.
-Confidence over enthusiasm.
+Confidence over enthusiasm — no exclamation marks.

 War Game Briefing Document